The homotopy lifting theorem for semiprojective C*-algebras: -Open and -Closed C*-Algebras

 $A$ is, however, $\ell$-closed.
 Let $B$ be a C*-algebra and $I$ a closed ideal of $B$.
 A sequence $(\phi_n)$ of homomorphisms from $A$ to $B/I$ converging point-norm to $\phi$ defines a set $q_k^{(n)}=\phi_n(p_k),q_k=\phi(p_k)$ of projections in $B/I$ such that $q_k^{(n)}\to q_k$ for all $k$.
 If each $\phi_n$ is liftable to $B$, i.e.\ each $q_k^{(n)}$ is liftable to a projection in $B$, it then follows from the semiprojectivity of $\C$ and \ref{CloseExtend} that each $q_k$ is also liftable to a projection in $B$, i.e.\ $\phi$ is liftable to $B$.

-A similar argument shows that a full free product of a sequence of semiprojective C*-algebras is always $\ell$-closed, although it is not semiprojective unless all but finitely many of the C*-algebras are projective; it should not be difficult to show directly that the latter condition also characterizes when the free product is $\ell$-open. \end{Ex}
+A similar argument shows that a full free product of a sequence of semiprojective C*-algebras is always $\ell$-closed, although it is not semiprojective unless all but finitely many of the C*-algebras are projective; does the latter condition also characterize when the free product is $\ell$-open?
+(This seems likely.) \end{Ex}

 \begin{Ex} Let $A=C^*(\bbF_\infty)$, the full group C*-algebra of the free group on infinitely many generators, i.e.\ the universal C*-algebra generated by a sequence of unitaries $\{u_1,u_2,\dots\}$.
 It is known that $A$ is not semiprojective (\cite{BlackadarSemiprojectivity}, \cite[II.8.3.16(vii)]{BlackadarOperator}).
 To directly show $A$ is not $\ell$-open, let $S$ be the unilateral shift on $\cH=\ell^2$, and $B=\cT$ the C*-subalgebra of $\B(\cH)$ generated by $S$ (the Toeplitz algebra).
 Then $B$ contains $I=\cK(\cH)$, and $B/I\cong C(\T)$.
 Let $s$ be the image of $S$ in $B/I$.
 It is well known that $s$ has no normal preimage in $B$, in fact no normal preimage in $\B(\cH)$, cf.\ \cite{BrownDFExtensions}; in particular, it has no unitary preimage in $B$.
 Define $\phi_n:A\to B/I$ by setting $\phi_n(u_k)=1$ for $k\leq n$ and $\phi_n(u_k)=s$ for $k>n$.
 Then $\phi_n\to\phi$ point-norm, where $\phi(u_k)=1$ for all $k$, and $\phi$ lifts to $B$, but no $\phi_n$ lifts.